 Preview LunaJoy

-Currently available in 13 US states, LunaJoy specializes in therapy, psychiatry, and wellness services for women.
+Currently available in 12 US states & D.C., LunaJoy specializes in therapy, psychiatry, and wellness services for women.
 Key features include medication management, individual therapy, group therapy, and wellness coaching, addressing diverse needs like anxiety, trauma, and reproductive health.
 LunaJoy also specializes in therapeutic support for women facing infertility, perinatal, postpartum, and menopausal issues.

 Out-of-pocket, an initial psychiatry assessment costs $240 with $150 per follow-up.
 Initial intake appointments for therapy cost $150 with $125 per follow-up.
 LunaJoy accepts insurance from many providers, including Medicare and Medicaid.

-While LunaJoy matches you with the first available provider instead of giving you a choice, both my psychiatrist and therapist were wonderful!
-They validated and supported me; I actually teared up during both appointments.
+While LunaJoy matches you with the first available provider instead of giving you a choice, but even so, both my psychiatrist and therapist were wonderful.
+They validated and supported me, and I actually teared up during both appointments.
 While I wish I had the option to choose my own provider, I was not disappointed with who I was assigned.

 Primary obstacles to care with LunaJoy are location and coverage.
 If you don’t have insurance or if you live in a state that LunaJoy does not currently cover, you will likely want an alternative.
 Brightside Health and Amwell operate in a broader range of states and still accept insurance.
 For those who don’t have insurance, consider Open Path Collective.

 Additionally, LunaJoy Health doesn’t offer services to men, children, or couples.
 For kids, teens, and their families, I suggest a platform like Bend Health.
 Couples who want counseling might consider Regain or Talkspace.
-Men can explore our list of best online therapy services, all of which provide men’s mental healthcare.
+Men can explore our list of best online therapy services, all of which provide mental healthcare for all genders.

 Review our scoring criteria for online psychiatry platforms here.